molpopgen/libsequence/md/index.md

 ###Versions

-The current "master" branch of the library is a pre-release version of 1.8.3.
+The current "master" branch of the library is 1.8.3.
 This version represents a major change to the code base.
 The biggest change is that the library no longer requires [boost](http://www.boost.org) or the [GSL](http://gnu.org/software/gsl) libraries.
 It still requires [zlib](http://zlib.net).
 See the Revision History section in the README, which you can find at the [GitHub repo](https://github.com/molpopgen/libsequence) for the project.

 ###Source code